 Cash basis reporting means you only record the income you actually received in the tax year.
 You do not need to record any 'owed money' until you receive it.

-An Example: You wrote an invoice on the 19 of March 2017 for a customer.
-But, the business did not receive the money until the 19th of April 2017.
-Thus, you would record this income in the 2017 to 2018 tax year.
+You wrote an invoice on the 19 of March 2018 for a customer.
+But, the business did not receive the money until the 19th of April 2018.

 Cash basis accounting rules allow you some choice on recording the money.
 You can record it on the date the money enters your account or on the date that a cheque gets written.
 But, whichever one you choose it must be the same method used for each tax year.